A distance learning, vocational KLC Diploma Course to launch a career in interior design

 An annual industry sponsored award presented to the top achieving Open Learning interior design student offers students an additional and prestigious opportunity to enhance their CV.

 Great emphasis is placed on design process from taking the client brief, site survey, design analysis, creative conceptual and design development through to implementation and the final evaluation of a project.
 Students learn how to produce 2D and 3D drawings and are introduced to a range of methods of visual presentation including scale models.
-The use of sketching and design developmental drawings is encouraged and students acquire the techniques of detailed working drawings which are now a vital part of a designer's toolkit for bespoke areas of work.
+The use of sketching and design developmental drawings is encouraged and students acquire the techniques of detailed working drawings, which are now a vital part of a designer's toolkit for bespoke work.

 KLC has developed a unique support system for Open Learning to ensure students achieve their goals and when a student enrols they become part of the school community.
-Central to the course is the online curriculum containing information on how the course operates, additional study units, project briefs and other Student Support materials.
-The Support section of the website also acts as a platform for further research and allows interaction with other students as well as access to students' own records.
+Central to the course is the online curriculum containing information on how the course operates, additional study units, project briefs and other materials.
+The Student Support section of the website also acts as a platform for further research and allows interaction with other students as well as access to students' own records.
 The tutors for this course are practising interior designers, so students can gain first-hand knowledge from experienced professionals and industry specialists.
 These important links also help to maintain and develop an exciting and current curriculum.

 Learning involves so much more than simply studying from the core course materials and the role of the specialist staff is to inspire, motivate, support and educate students.
 The key to success in Open Learning is a dynamic and interactive relationship between the tutor and student and nothing is too much trouble to help students achieve their goals.

-Easy to use, this facility immediately allows students to join others, share ideas, show examples of projects and discuss design issues.
+The forums allow students to join others, share ideas, show examples of projects and discuss design issues.
 This provides the perfect way to maintain motivation whilst making new friends.

-The course is designed so that no attendance at the college is required and all work is completed from home and submitted by post.
+The course is designed so that no attendance at the college is required and all work is completed from home and submitted online and by post.
 As already detailed, students are supported throughout their studies by receiving detailed assessment and feedback on their project work.
 However, additional help and support is available if required: